-Fig. 2 shows the cumulative precipitation in the 30-days before a landslide at 5 example sites.
-The selected sites showcase a variety of ways in which the precipitation from multiple products can differ.
-For example, while the preciptiation in panel (c) matches closely for all products, in panel (d) there is a wide spread of approximately two-thirds the maximum total amount of precipitation.
-The preciptiation in panel (e) also demonstrates a factor of 6 spread of precipitation values but appears to be more strongly correlatedthan panes with similar total 30-day depths.
-In panel (b) the products separate substatially but ultimately the 30-day depth is nearly identical.
+An exposition into the variety of ways in which the precipitation from multiple products can differ is presented in Fig. 2, showing the cumulative precipitation in the 30-days before a landslide for 5 example sites that showcase different categories of differences.
+For example, in panel (b) the products clearly diverge, but ultimately the 30-day depth is nearly identical across products.
+The precipitation in panel (c) shows the case of a close match for all products notwithstanding a single outlier, whereas in panel (d) there is a wide spread across products of approximately two-thirds the maximum total amount of precipitation.
+The precipitation in panel (e) also demonstrates a factor of 6 spread of precipitation values but storm events still appear to be highly correlated.
 Panel (a) shows a likely landslide location error since none of the products register any precipitation at all.
-Note that the difference in depths over a single 30-day period for these multiple categories of precipitation data is on the same order of magnitude as the annual error in depth reported for products of the same category by Sun et al. (2018).
+We note that the differences in precipitation depths accumulated over these 30-day periods are of the same order of magnitude as the annual error in depth reported for products of the same category by Sun et al. (2018).
 This could be because using products from different categories introduces much more variability, or that the large landslide-triggering storms have a greater potential for error by virtue of containing more depth overall than other storms.

-Figure 2: Cumulative precipitation measurements at selected landslide sites for the 30 days before the event.
+Figure 2 | Exposition into the types of precipitation differences leading up to landslide events: Cumulative precipitation measurements at select landslide sites for the 30 days before the event.
 The precipitation is variable across the different products, and the selected sites each demonstrate diverse types of variability.
 Panel (a) shows a site where no landslide-triggering precipitation was detected by any product, suggesting a location error in the landslide record.
-In panel (b), the IMERG Early product reports nearly 50mm less cumulative precipitation leading into the landslide-triggering storm, but then makes up the difference by detecting much more precipitation immediately before the landslide.
+In panel (b), the IMERG-Early product reports nearly 50mm less cumulative precipitation leading into the landslide-triggering storm, but then makes up the difference by detecting much more precipitation immediately before the landslide.
 Panel (c) shows similar measurements among all products while in panel (d) there is a wide spread of approximately two-thirds the maximum total amount of precipitation.
-Finally, in panel (e) all products are well correlated, but the volumes do not match.
+Finally, in panel (e) all products are well correlated, but the accumulated depths greatly differ.

-Bias and variability of precipitation products

-Fig. 3 shows the distribution of depth, rank, and z-score for day-of-landslide precipitation.
+The relative magnitude of the different precipitation products on the day of the landslide is shown in Fig. 3 in terms of the depth, rank, and z-score for day-of-landslide precipitation.
 The IMERG products tend to have higher rank than MRMS, which typically exceeds NLDAS-2 measurements.
-IMERG Early has by nearly 300mm the highest precipitation measurements, suggesting that the further interpolation in the Final product smooths out these outliers.
-The median value for the IMERG product is the largest, however.
-The z-scores reflect the same order as the rank, further revealing a comparable range of variability across all products and landslide sites.
+IMERG Early has the highest precipitation measurements by nearly 300mm, suggesting that the further interpolation in the IMERG-Final product reduces these outliers relative to IMERG-Early, although the median value for IMERG-Final is the largest overall.
+The z-scores reflect the same order as the rank, further underscoring the relative range of variability across all products and landslide sites.
 The IMERG products tend to be above the mean while NLDAS-2 and MRMS tend to be below, but the highest and lowest z-score values are similar for all products.

-Figure 3: Rank and z-score for day-of-landslide precipitation as measured by each product.
+Figure 3 | Relative magnitude of precipitation products on the day of the landslide: Depth, rank, and z-score of precipitation as measured by each product for the day of the landslide for 228 events.